-That $130 pair of shoes you’ve been eyeing for weeks is now marked down 20 percent.
-To sweeten the deal, you have a coupon for 10 percent off your entire purchase.
-In other words, you’re looking at a discount of: 10% off 20% off $130.
+Take that $130 pair of shoes you’ve been eyeing.
+Let’s say Macy’s just marked it down 20%.
+And on top of that, you’ve got a coupon for 10% off your entire purchase.
+So, you’re looking at a sweet discount of 10% off 20% off $130.

 Part I: The Basics